acovati-bw/simple_pi_calendar/README.md

 # edit away
 ```

+If you want something other than the cheezy default image, place a file in the directory with the name `image.png`.
+If you need it to be another type, you'll have to update the source

 ## Google API Keys Required
 In order to setup that file you will have to create API keys for Google Calendar and Google Maps.
 This is pretty easy, but does require a google account.
 Here are some simple [straightforward instructions](https://docs.simplecalendar.io/google-api-key/) on getting an API key.
 Follow the same steps to get a Maps key as well - you'll want a key for the Google Maps Javascript API.